 A. Disclosures of Personal Information at Your Direction

 We disclose your personal information when you intentionally interact with third parties and when you direct us or intentionally use iSOCRATES to share your personal information in connection with the services that we provide to you.
-For example, if you are a job seeker and apply to a job posting on our Website, we will share your personal information with that prospective employer and/or its agent or representative (including but not limited to, external Applicant Tracking Systems or any other external systems used by the direct employer to manage the hiring of employees or other categories of workers); or if you are a job seeker and you are opted-in to our Resume Database, we will share your personal information with prospective employers and/or their agents or representatives.
+For example, if you are a job seeker and apply to a job posting on our Website, we will share your personal information with that prospective employer and/or its agent or representative (including but not limited to, external Applicant Tracking Systems or any other external systems used by the direct employer to manage the hiring of associates or other categories of workers); or if you are a job seeker and you are opted-in to our Resume Database, we will share your personal information with prospective employers and/or their agents or representatives.

 B. Disclosures of Personal Information for a Business Purpose